In my Grilling Life’s guide to mastering zone grilling methods, I’ll be teaching you the most essential skill to master your grill.

 Zone grilling has one thing in common whether you’re cooking on a gas grill, charcoal grill, or Smoker.
 The zones should correspond with the types of food and need to be arranged with the correct amount of fuel to provide direct and indirect heat.

-- DIRECT HEAT: Cooking food directly right above the burner, coals, or heat source.
+Direct heat grilling is cooking food directly right above the burner, coals, or heat source.
 Small pieces of tender meat – burgers, boneless chicken breasts, pork chops, fish, hot dogs, seafood, shellfish, and sliced vegetables.

-Foods that cook fast, and when you want that coveted sear or caramelization!
+Direct heat is for foods that cook fast, and when you want that coveted sear or caramelization!

-- INDIRECT HEAT: Cooking food higher above or to the side of the burner, coals, or heat source.
+Indirect Heat grilling is cooking food higher above or to the side of the burner, coals, or heat source.
 Heavier, larger, thicker, and tougher cuts of meat – whole chickens, beef roast and pork butt, and everybody’s favorite – RIBS!